The Helper That Changes Everything: Discovering the True Meaning of Ezer

 Even more problematic was their interpretation that God paraded animals past the male human to see if any would make a suitable helper.
 When I read that, I thought, “You’ve got to be kidding me.”
 This would mean God was trying to spare Adam major surgery by seeing if maybe a cow or a sheep would work as his companion!

+But that’s not what the text says at all.
+The text doesn’t explain why God brought the animals to Adam, and the complementarian reading completely misses the point.
 Every single animal comes in male and female pairs.
-As Adam named them and participated in this prophetic creation event, he would have observed that every creature had its counterpart.
-Eventually, it would probably dawn on him: "There's no one else like me.
-God, You're not alone.
-The animals aren't alone, but I'm alone."
+As Adam named them and participated in this prophetic creation event, he observed that every creature had its counterpart.
+Eventually, it would dawn on him: “There’s no one else like me.
+God, You’re not alone.
+The animals aren’t alone.
+But I’m alone.”
+The parade wasn’t God searching for a solution—it was Adam discovering the problem.

 The Shocking Discovery About Ezer